 resolves

-1 that, notwithstanding No. 4.23, in Region 2 the use of HAPS within the fixed-service allocations within the 27.9-28.2 GHz and 31-31.3 GHz bands shall not cause harmful interference to, nor claim protection from, other stations of services operating in accordance with the Table of Frequency Allocations of Article 5, and, further, that the development of these other services shall proceed without constraints by HAPS operating pursuant to this Resolution;
+1 that, notwithstanding No. 4.23, the use of HAPS within the fixed-service allocations within the 27.9-28.2 GHz and 31-31.3 GHz bands shall not cause harmful interference to, nor claim protection from, other stations of services operating in accordance with the Table of Frequency Allocations of Article 5, and, further, that the development of these other services shall proceed without constraints by HAPS operating pursuant to this Resolution;

-2 that any use by HAPS of the fixed-service allocation at 27.9-28.2 GHz pursuant to resolves 1 above shall be limited to operation in the HAPS-to-ground direction, and that any use by HAPS of the fixed-service allocation at 31-31.3 GHz shall be limited to operation in the ground-to-HAPS direction; T
+2 that any use by HAPS of the fixed-service allocation at 27.9-28.2 GHz pursuant to resolves 1 above shall be limited to operation in the HAPS-to-ground direction, and that any use by HAPS of the fixed-service allocation at 31-31.3 GHz shall be limited to operation in the ground-to-HAPS direction;

+2 bis that systems using HAPS in the band 27.9-28.2 GHz, in accordance with resolves 1 above, shall not cause unacceptable interference to the fixed service having a primary allocation in the band 27.5-29.5 GHz, the power flux density limit per HAPS platform station at the surface of the Earth in neighboring administrations shall not exceed the following pfd mask in dBW/m2/MHz without the explicit agreement from the affected administration:

+[NOTE TO FCC: This mask should be provided, using the correct formula and relevant ITU-R Recommendations, once the correct Recommendation to use is identified.]

+2 ter that systems using HAPS in the band 27.9-28.2 GHz, in accordance with resolves 1 above, shall not cause unacceptable interference to the mobile service having a primary allocation in the band 27.5-29.5 GHz.
+The power flux density per HAPS platform station at the surface of the Earth in neighboring administrations shall not exceed the following pfd masks in dBW/m2/MHz without the explicit agreement from the affected administration

+PFD(δ) = -122.7 (dBW/m2/1 MHz) for 0° ≤ δ ≤ 2°

+PFD(δ) = -122.7 + 2 * (δ - 2) (dBW/m2/1 MHz) for 2° < δ ≤ 2.3°

+PFD(δ) = -122.6 + 1.5 * (δ - 2)(dBW/m2/1 MHz) for 2.3° < δ ≤ 7.9°

+PFD(δ) = -113.9 (dBW/m2/1 MHz) for 7.9° < δ ≤ 90°

+where δ is the elevation angle in degrees (angle of arrival above the horizontal plane for HAPS space station and below the horizon for the HAPS ground station);